Join us for our Sixth Form Open Evening on Wednesday 27th November, 6pm - 8pm. No booking required.

 Year 9

 Students receive seven lessons a fortnight, exploring a ‘big question’ which provides a focus for the unit and the opportunity for personal enquiry.
 It also allows students to consider the universality of these ideas and how they are represented in different genres across time.
 Students will develop their independent thinking skills and will be encouraged to share their ideas and consider the ideas of others.
 Students will continue to develop their analytical and creative skills through both written and oral work as in Years 7 and 8.
+In Term 6 of this year, students are introduced to the three texts they will study for their GCSE Literature: ‘An Inspector Calls’ by J B Priestley, ‘Romeo and Juliet’ by William Shakespeare, and ‘A Christmas Carol’ by Charles Dickens.

 Throughout KS3, students are exposed to high quality texts which embrace our literary heritage and the Canon.